Air Traveler's Guide

 Gratuities for guides and, where applicable, drivers are not included in the package price.
 Although the amount of the tip is left to the traveler's discretion, it is customary to leave one.
 Generally, $5 to $10 per person per day is paid to the Vélo Québec Voyages guide, who performs all the functions inherent in the tour: transporting luggage from one hotel to another, supervision (mechanical and medical), itinerary, accommodation, meal planning, and so on.

-For trips where you are also accompanied by a local guide and a driver for bus transfers within the route, it is suggested to divide the tip between the different participants.
+For trips also accompanied by a local guide and a driver for coach transfers within the itinerary, it is suggested that the tip be divided between the various participants.

 Health

-Information about your destination and health precautions can be found on the websites listed below.
-If vaccinations are required, a travel health clinic will advise you on the matter.
+You'll find information about your destination and the health precautions you need to take on the websites listed below.
+If vaccinations are required, a travel health clinic will advise you.

 Phone

-If you plan to make several local calls during your stay, it would be appropriate to purchase a calling card.
-Be careful, calls made from your hotel room can be very expensive.
+If you plan to make several local phone calls during your stay, it would be a good idea to buy a calling card.
+Please note that calls made from your hotel room can be very expensive.

-If you want to bring your cell phone to your destination, ask your provider about the different plans available or consider purchasing a local SIM card in the country you will be traveling to.
+If you want to bring your cell phone with you to your destination, find out about the different plans available from your provider, or consider buying a local SIM card in the country where you'll be traveling.

 Electricity

-In general, most European destinations use 220 volts.
-In Cuba, the electrical voltage is usually 110 volts, sometimes 220 volts.
+Generally speaking, most European destinations use 220 volts.
+In Cuba, the voltage is generally 110 volts, sometimes 220 volts.

-The electrical voltage used in Canada is 120 volts, so the standard Canadian plugs are not compatible.
-In order to protect your electrical appliances, remember to bring an adapter and a converter.
+The voltage used in Canada is 120 volts, so standard Canadian plugs are not compatible.
+To protect your electrical appliances, remember to bring an adapter and converter.

-Check this site for the electrical voltage in most countries.
+Consult this site for electrical voltages in most countries.

 Time difference